Matale rebellion: Leaders

-The Matale Rebellion of 1848 was led by a group of prominent figures, including Paranagama Nilame, his daughter Swarnapali Paranagama Kumarihami (Thammanna Manike), his son Suriyabandara Paranagama Nilame—who was regarded as the King of Matale—as well as Gongalegoda Banda, Dingirala, Diyes, and Veera Puran Appu.
+The Matale Rebellion of 1848 was led by a group of prominent figures, including Paranagama Nilame, his daughter Swarnapali Paranagama Kumarihami (Thammanna Manike), his son Suriyabandara Paranagama Nilame—who was regarded as the King of Matale— (The current heir of that lineage is Rusiru Paranagama Nilame, the co-founder and Secretary General of the Association of Siwhele Traditional Aristocrats) as well as Gongalegoda Banda, Dingirala, Dines, Diyes, and Veera Puran Appu.
 They were supported by the people and village headmen of Matale, who rallied around their leadership.

 Many of these leaders were workers with connections to the Low Country, and they possessed a broader vision and understanding of the colonial system than the Kandyan peasants they inspired and led into rebellion.

 Gongalegoda Banda

 Gongalegoda Banda, the son of Wansapurna Dewage Sinchia Fernando emerged as the leader of the 1848 Rebellion and was later proclaimed the King of Kandy.
 Before the uprising, he had been employed by the colonial police and eventually settled in Gongalegoda, Udunuwara where he became a well-known and respected figure among the Kandyans.
 Shortly before the rebellion erupted, he was seen visiting the Temple of the Tooth, a site of great political and spiritual significance in Kandy.
 On 6 July 1848, Gongalegoda Banda led a protest march near Kandy Kachcheri, voicing strong opposition to the unjust taxes imposed by the British colonial government.